Chiropodist & Podiatrist

 Prior to having a steroid injection prescribed you will need to be assessed in order to ascertain whether or not you are suitable for the injection.
 The decision on whether or not you are suitable is that of the administering podiatrist and is based on factors such as previous history, current medication, age and activity.

-For more information about the services that are available or to book an assessment please call chiropodist and Podiatrist direct on: 01698 860070 or 07985 687 770 or you can book online using our appointment diary.
+For more information about the services that are available or to book an assessment please call chiropodist and Podiatrist direct on: 01698 267389 or 07985 687 770 or you can book online using our appointment diary.
+Watch our podiatrist lynnette in the video below performing a knee injection, as you can see from the video this is a near pain free injection.